National Guard summoned to aid cities amid police clashes

 “My question is how many more, how many more?
 I just want to live in a future where we all live in harmony and we’re not oppressed.”

-Demonstrators on the West Coast blocked highways in Los Angeles and Oakland, and the Santa Clara County Sheriff’s Office was involved in a protest-related shooting.
+Demonstrators on the West Coast blocked highways in Los Angeles and Oakland.

+The San Jose Mercury News reported that Santa Clara County sheriff’s deputies shot at a fleeing SUV that was shown on video striking protesters before fleeing the scene.
 San Jose police reported the shooting but said their officers were not involved.

-The San Jose Mercury News reported that deputies shot at a fleeing SUV that was shown on video striking protesters before fleeing the scene.
+Portland, Oregon, police said at least one shooting was tied to the protest, although details weren’t immediately available.
+Officers also said that gas was deployed after people threw projectiles at them.

+Earlier, thousands of people attended a peaceful evening vigil that lasted three hours.
+Hundreds then began marching through downtown, with scattered vandalism along the route.
+Officers declared the event an “unlawful assembly” around 11 p.m., saying they would use force to disperse crowds.

-About 1,000 protesters in Oakland smashed windows, sprayed buildings with “Kill Cops” graffiti and were met with chemical spray from police.
+About 1,000 protesters in Oakland, California, smashed windows, sprayed buildings with “Kill Cops” graffiti and were met with chemical spray from police.
 Oakland Police said several officers were injured by projectiles.

 Several demonstrators were detained in Los Angeles and one officer received medical treatment, police said.
 An LAPD vehicle had its windows smashed, and CNN reported that someone wrote “killer” on a patrol car.
+At least one city bus was vandalized, and police declared an unlawful assembly throughout downtown.

 Protesters repeatedly clashed with police in the Silicon Valley city of San Jose, said Mayor Sam Liccardo, and police responded with flash-bang grenades and rubber bullets.
 One officer was being treated at a hospital for an injury that was not life-threatening, he and police officials said.